400 North Capitol Street, NW

 The federal government has intervened in the free market before, and history shows that artificial price controls create more problems than it solves.
 Rather than try and manipulate the market, the administration should try a free-market approach to the issue.

-The current drug approval process is riddled with barriers that are continually abused by big pharma to suppress competition and remain uncontended.
+The current drug approval process is riddled with barriers that big pharma continually abuses in order to suppress competition and remain uncontended.
 The CREATES Act, sponsored by Sens.
 Patrick Leahy (D-Vt.) and Mike Lee (R-Utah), would lower barriers by shortening wait times for competitors and simply requiring manufacturers not to abuse the system.
 Economists agree that this will allow cheaper generic drugs to emerge in the market.

 Big pharma engages in many questionable acts to derail companies such as creating something called “patent thickets” which can be hundreds of patents for biosimilar drugs on one particular drug.
 These can keep dozens generics off the market.
 Another tactic called “product hopping” is when a company makes minor changes to a drug causing generics to restart the approval process.
 These delay tactics are simply prolonged until the competitions approval window closes.
 This is why drug prices remain so high.